Wound Care Clinic in Bradenton, FL

 A wound care specialist is the specific type of doctor to see for wound care.
 This doctor knows wounds well, as well as their severity and the treatments for them.
 At a clinic like ours, you’ll be able to find a wound care specialist.

-Yes, PrimeHealth Primary Care Bradenton has a specialist for wound care, and we’re located over at 3014 53rd Av East, Bradenton, FL 34203.
-You can come to see us right away today if you need to, and we’re available 6 days a week.
+Yes, PrimeHealth Primary Care Bradenton has a specialist for wound care, and we’re located over at 3014 53rd Ave East, Bradenton, FL 34203.
+Contact us or request an appointment online.
+You can come to see us right away today if you need to, and we’re available 5 days a week.
 Feel free to reach out to us with any questions.
 We hope to hear from or see you soon here at PrimeHealth Primary Care!
 We serve patients from Bradenton FL, Ellenton FL, Palmetto FL, Rubonia FL, Foxleigh FL, and West Samoset FL.